Guide

 VAT is relatively straightforward but there are some pitfalls.
 It's a good idea to talk to an accountant to help you choose the best VAT scheme for your situation.

-You’re required to register for VAT once you pass the registration threshold.
-And then you’re obliged to maintain your VAT accounting records.
-As noted above, from April 2022, you are required to maintain your records digitally whether that is in compliant software or a spreadsheet.
+You're required to register for VAT once you pass the registration threshold.
+And then you're obliged to maintain your VAT accounting records.
+From April 2022, you must keep your records digitally, either in compliant software or a spreadsheet.

 An accountant can help keep you compliant, while software can automate data capture and reporting.
 Together, they'll streamline your tax filing.
 VAT accounting may be an obligation, but it doesn't have to be a chore.